ArieL-CanoY/cybersecurity/Work/Random.md

 (pdc) post dated check - check that is date onwards

---- PDC (Post Dated Check/Cheque) receipt
+--- PDC (Post Dated Cheque) receipt
+	or PD collection
-	future(tomorrow and onwards) date on the cheque/check
+	future date on the cheque/check

-	if the customer is clear, go to ---check clearing CRON
+	if the customer is clear, go to check clearing CRON